 A: Successful applicants can expect to have their residency begin anywhere from three months to as long as one year from the notification date.
 Our residencies float on an open calendar in part to keep the residents exhibitions toward the end of fellows residencies.
 Every residency begins the day the artist arrives; regardless of our schedule.
 Delays and rearrangments are common.
-The academic calender can also create problems with our schedule.
+The academic calendar can also create problems with our schedule.
 Since exhibitions occur sometime during the end of each artist's residency, the 6 artists must arrive in slots spaced over the course of the whole twelve month period.
 The RAiR Program works to meet the needs of the new residents, but no system can perfectly fit every artist's plans.

 Q: Should we apply as a couple, a team or as two individuals ?

 Q: We have children, are there schools near the residency?

 A: Yes, but no fancy type schools.
 Just the old-fashioned public schools and a few pre-schools.
 There are a few church type schools.

 Q: Can I bring my cat?

 A: Yes, but you may want to keep it indoors as we have coyotes around.
 Sorry there is no way you are going to able to bring your dog.

 Q: What kinds of organic foods are available in your area?